danielathome19/AP-Computer-Science/Notes/Unit_06.md

 # Unit 6 - Array
 Sometimes called a 1D Array or Vector, an **array** is simply a list of items (typically) of the same data type.
-Each item is assigned a unique **index**, or *slot*, acting as a sort-of "lookup table" for the items -- however, indices begin counting at 0 in Java, rather than 1 in other languages such as Lua, MATLAB, and R.
+Each item is assigned a unique **index**, or *slot*, acting as a sort-of "lookup table" for the items -- however, indices begin counting at 0 in Java, rather than 1 in other languages such as Lua, R, Julia, and MATLAB/Octave.

 Arrays are essentially lists of **objects** -- they allow us to store multiple variables inside of one variable (i.e., an object that holds more objects).
 Hence, they can hold either primitive types/objects (`int`, `double`, `char`, etc.) or objects of classes (**String** and any other class we define).